Using liquid mushroom culture to grow mushrooms could leave you feeling more like a scientist or mycologist than a

 Drain the grain in a colander and then tip it onto a table lined with kitchen towel.
 Allow it to dry completely.
-You could use a fan to speed up the process.
+You can use a fan to speed up the process.
 The grain cannot be warm or wet when you put it into the bag or it could become contaminated.

 Put the grain in a bag and place it in a pressure cooker

-Cover your bags with aluminium foil to prevent them from melting should they come into contact with the side of the pot.
+Cover your bags with aluminum foil to prevent them from melting if they come into contact with the side of the pot.
 A melted bag and the grain it contains have to be thrown away.
 Cook the bag of grain for 90 minutes at 15 PSI to sterilize.

 Add the liquid culture

 Allow the bag of grain to cool, and then seal it with tape.
 Be careful not to block the filter patch as this allows for air exchange, without which the mycelium will not grow.

-At this stage, your bags are ready to be inoculated using your liquid culture.
+At this stage, your bags are ready to be inoculated using your liquid mushroom culture.
 Or, in other cases, previously inoculated grain or agar.